How to Keep Rats Away From Your Chicken Coop

 With rats having the ability to spread a number of diseases to chickens and even eat baby chicks, don’t be fooled by the size of these small furies; they’re definitely not one you want around your chicken coop.
 This being said, don’t let this put you off keeping chickens, as the important thing to note with this is that it’s not actually the chickens themselves that attract rats, but rather their feed.

-Now that we know this, thinking about how we can prevent rats from invading our gardens and then into the chicken coop doesn’t seem such a daunting task after all.
+Now that we know this, thinking about how we can prevent rats from invading our backyards and then into the chicken coop doesn’t seem such a daunting task after all.
 Here is our advice on how you can steer clear of a potential rat infestation in your coop, therefore keep your flock safe and avoid damage to your coop.

 Keeping your chickens’ feed as secure and well-sealed as possible is key here.
 It’s a good idea to store feed in airtight bins to reduce any smell which might attract unwanted visitors.
 As we earlier discovered, rats are drawn to food sources, i.e. your chickens’ feed, and with these rodents having such an excellent sense of smell, they’ll be bound to quickly find out how to access your chickens’ feed, should it not be properly secured.